Southside 1-1000: Plot

-Based on a true story, the US Secret Service searches for a gang of counterfeiters, whose brilliant engraver Eugene Deane (Morris Ankrum) has secretly made his plates while in San Quentin prison on a life sentence, and had them smuggled out by a priest tricked into serving as a mule.
-The film starts as documentary-style section in which a male narrator explains the crucial role of paper currency in underpinning trade in the economy.
-Then the narrator explains how the US Treasury Department ensures that the value of this currency is safeguarded by using its intrepid Secret Service agents, who find fake bills in circulation and track down and arrest the counterfeiters who created them.
-This part of the film, which has a patriotic and jingoistic feel, shows newsreel-style stock footage of Treasury Department agents ("T-Men") and US soldiers fighting in the then-active Korean War.
+The US Secret Service searches for a gang of counterfeiters, whose brilliant engraver Eugene Deane (Morris Ankrum) has secretly made his plates while doing life in San Quentin.
+A priest was tricked into serving as a mule smuggling them out.
+A narrator explains the crucial role of paper currency in underpinning trade in the economy, and how the US Treasury Department ensures it is safeguarded by tracking down counterfeiters.

-When counterfeit $10 bills spread across the country, showing up at casinos and racetracks, the Treasury Department realizes that the bills are Deane's work.
-The officers set up surveillance on the counterfeit gang and find a travelling salesman who has been distributing the bills across the country, hoping to capture and interrogate him.
-However, a ruthless member of the counterfeiting gang (George Tobias) gets to the salesman first and kills him by throwing him out a window before he can talk and possibly lead the agents to the gang.
+When phony $10 bills start showing up at casinos and racetracks across the country the Treasury realizes that the bills are Deane's work.
+Surveillance is set up, which leads to a travelling salesman who has been distributing them across the country.
+However, before he can be captured and interrogated a ruthless gang member (George Tobias) throws him out a window to his death.

 The Secret Service then puts undercover agent John Riggs (Don DeFore) on the case.
-Riggs poses as a thief who is interested in buying and selling counterfeit bills, to learn more about the gang and gather evidence.
-Riggs works the clues, which leads him to a Los Angeles hotel where the dead salesman lived.
-Riggs moves into the hotel as part of his undercover work, where he gets recruited by gang members.
+He poses as a thief interested in buying and selling counterfeit bills.
+Clues leads him to a Los Angeles hotel where the salesman lived.
+Riggs moves in, and is recruited by gang members.
 He also meets the beautiful hotel manager, Nora Craig (Andrea King).

-While Riggs is romantically attracted to Craig, he also realizes that she may be connected to the counterfeiting gang.
-Riggs finds out that Craig is not only the manager of the hotel, but also the boss of the counterfeiting gang, commanding a crew of hardened felons.
-He finds out that her father is Deane, the old engraver in prison.
-The movie's climax arrives when the counterfeiters realize Riggs is a federal agent and threaten to kill him.
-As other federal agents and police invade the gang's lair, it ends up set on fire.
-The gang and officers have a pitched gun battle amidst cable car rail trestles and bridges, and Craig plunges to her death.
+While Riggs is romantically attracted to Craig, he also realizes that she may be connected to the gang.
+He learns she is not only the gang boss but Deane's daughter.
+Riggs' cover is blown and he is threatened with death.
+Federal agents and police descend on the gang's hideout, which catches fire.
+A pitched gun battle erupts amidst cable car rail trestles and bridges, with Craig plunging to her death.